AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 ## Wrapping up

-This tutorial covered a lot of material.
+This article covered a lot of material.
 By now, you should have a solid understanding of what a database is, how data is organized, how tables relate to each other, and what you can do with the Data Warehouse Manager.

-Excellent!
-Go test out your new knowledge by [creating a calculated column](../data-warehouse-mgr/creating-calculated-columns.md) or [making some interesting reports](../../tutorials/using-visual-report-builder.md).
+Go test your knowledge by [creating a calculated column](../data-warehouse-mgr/creating-calculated-columns.md) or [making some interesting reports](../../tutorials/using-visual-report-builder.md).